Content Assessment: The Workstream of eDiscovery - Considering Processes and Tasks

 The Workstream of eDiscovery

-Based on an aggregation of research from leading eDiscovery educators, developers, and providers, the following eDiscovery Processes and Tasks listing may be helpful in planning and consummating business and technology engagements related to the discipline of eDiscovery.
-The processes and tasks highlighted in this listing are not all inclusive and represent only one of a myriad of approaches to eDiscovery.
+From the trigger point for audits, investigations, and litigation to the conclusion of cases and matters with the defensible disposition of data, there are countless ways data discovery and legal discovery professionals approach and administer the discipline of eDiscovery.
+Based on an aggregation of research from leading eDiscovery educators, developers, and providers, the following eDiscovery Processes and Tasks listing may be helpful as a planning tool for guiding business and technology discussions and decisions related to the conduct of cybersecurity, information governance, and legal discovery-related eDiscovery projects.
+The processes and tasks highlighted in this listing are not all-inclusive and represent only one of the myriads of approaches to eDiscovery.

 Click here to recommend additions, adjustments, and/or updates.

 - Connecting the Dots: Considering eDiscovery from Initiators to Ecosystem

 - A Running List: Top 100+ eDiscovery Providers

 eDiscovery Processes and Tasks - ComplexDiscovery - 061722

 If you have information or offering requests that you would like to ask us about, please let us know and we will make our response to you a priority.

 ComplexDiscovery is an online publication that highlights cyber, data, and legal discovery insight and intelligence ranging from original research to aggregated news for use by cybersecurity, information governance, and eDiscovery professionals.
 The highly targeted publication seeks to increase the collective understanding of readers regarding cyber, data, and legal discovery information and issues and to provide an objective resource for considering trends, technologies, and services related to electronically stored information.